 Ralphs (behind the store), 1776 S. Victoria Avenue, Ventura CA, 93003, 872-2657

 Open 10-5 lunch 1-2, Closed Wed

 Did you realize you can harvest approximately 620 gallons per 1,000 square feet of roof space in just 1" of rainfall??
 Rainwater harvesting is a great way to augment water supply for your garden.
 A rain barrel discount program for City of Ventura residents is now available through Environmental Sustainability and Ventura Water .
-Working in cooperation with Smith Pipe and Supply at 3060 Sherwin Avenue in Ventura, the Channel/Bushman 60-gallon rain barrel with a retail value of $85.oo will be available for $42.oo plus tax at their store with a Rain Barrel Discount Voucher.
+Working in cooperation with Smith Pipe and Supply at 3060 Sherwin Avenue in Ventura, the Channel/Bushman 60-gallon rain barrel with a retail value of $92 will be available for $45 plus tax at their store with a Rain Barrel Discount Voucher .
 Along with the voucher, proof of Ventura residency such as a Ventura Water bill or other utility bill or document that shows a City of Ventura address (not a driver’s license) must be shown to receive the discount.
-Two rain barrel discounts are available per customer or residential address with the voucher .
+Two rain barrel discounts are available per customer or residential address.
 Additional rain barrels may be purchased at the full retail price.
 The rain barrel is for non-potable water use only.
 Beside downloading from the link above, vouchers are also available through Environmental Sustainability by calling 652-4584.
 This program is subject to availability of supply and while funds last.
-The City's Building and Safety Division has published rules on their web page regarding rainwater and grey water harvesting in Ventura.

 Other Ways to be "Green"

 Being GREEN is easy when you know what to do.
 Reduce junk mail by signing up for our Catalog Choice Program .
 Reduce waste by using reusable shopping bags and/or water bottles.
 For other interesting ideas, check out Earth 911 .